 I put in headphones, hit the Hamilton soundtrack and decided to do some choreography while I ran towards my parents and the dawn.

-Back in September I was eating vegan biscuits and vegan gravy like a good little vegan–did I mention I’m a vegan?
-Sometimes we vegans forget to mention those things–in a little cafe in downtown Lawrence, Kansas.
-The sky was a high school girl stood up at the dance, and as rain pounded the windows, I thought to myself:
+Back in September I was eating at a little cafe in downtown Lawrence, Kansas.
+The sky was pouting, and as rain pounded the windows, I thought to myself:

 I want to run something hard.

 My ultra-running debut had been the summer of 2016 when I signed up for a 20-mile race around Lake Perry and halfway through the first loop decided I wanted upgrade to the 50k.